forwinder15/learndiesels/content/posts/2019-03-26--do-you-need-school-to-be-a-diesel-mechanic/index.md

 **You do not need school to be a diesel mechanic.
 Technical School is helpful and can give you a head start in your career, but most diesel mechanics did not attend a formal tech school.
 While they are becoming popular, they are not the only way to become a diesel mechanic.**

-### Let's take a look at the most common ways to become a diesel mechanic.
+### Let's take a look at the most common ways to become a diesel mechanic

 When I first started in the diesel world, I had no idea the amount of knowledge I needed to have to be a great mechanic.
 I only knew that it looked like fun and I enjoyed taking stuff apart **_(with an emphasis on apart not putting back together)_** but, there was no way for me to know the _best way_ to make it happen.
 That is why I am going to lay it all out there for you!
 How do you go from bag-boy to diesel tech, waiter to wrencher, zoo keeper to grease monkey...alright that's enough of that.
 Let's dive in.